 We’re living in such a changed world that it can feel overwhelming.
-The coronavirus has upended our working lives, our kids’ lives, and our money lives as well.
+COVID-19 continues to upend our working lives, our kids’ lives, and our money lives as well.
 That said, there's a lot we can do: here are 7 things to do straight away.

 We’ll get through this together, so no need to panic.
 Emotional situations tend to lead to poor financial choices, so be sure to get the help you need as you make financial decisions during an emergency.
 Take the time to get information and advice on what you would like to do.

 The government is acting to support the economy, including leave and self-isolation support, subsidised wages, and business cash flow and tax measures.
-Find out more on the official COVID-19 government response site or call the free government helpline on: 0800 779 997 (8am–1am, 7 days a week).
+Find out more on the official COVID-19 government response site.

 Especially during an emergency, creating a money plan is key.
 Financial stresses can cause considerable hardships for you and your family – so having a plan helps bring peace of mind.